matosjoaops/TVVS-PROJ/assignment02/report/report.md

 #### Testings partitions #1, #4 and #5

-The following code tests the partitions #1, #4 and #5.
-It makes use of the `@ParamerizedTest` and `@MethodSource` annotations to test the different partitions without having to write duplicate code.
+The following code tests partitions #1, #4, and #5.
+It uses the `@ParamerizedTest` and `@MethodSource` annotations to test the different partitions without writing duplicate code.
 The test passes for all partitions, as the code runs as expected.

 ```java
 @ParameterizedTest